INAHIDC/Game/README.md

 1
 2
 19937
  −1, which means it can generate that many numbers before the sequence starts repeating.
-So, each time I use random.randint(a, b), it feels like I'm getting a truly random number
+So, each time I use random.randint(a, b), it feels like I'm getting a truly random number.